 Nyborg Castle, DENMARK

-For over one hundred years, three key legal protections have safeguarded the site:
+For over one hundred years the castle has enjoyed protected status with three key legal protections safeguarding the site:

 – The Nyborg Castle and its surrounding fortifications are designated as an Ancient Monument.
 This status makes any changes to the site illegal under current law;